Griffiths extremality, interpolation of norms, and K\"ahler quantization: The Dirichlet problem for Griffiths extremality.

-By \cite[Theorem 26]{Bl13} we actually have that $u^k$ exists and is Lipschitz up to the boundary.
-Additionally, by the comparison principle we have that the $\{u^k\}_k$ is a Cauchy sequence of continuous functions, because so is the boundary data $\{v^k\}_k$.
+By \cite[Theorem 26]{Bl13} and an argument identical to Lemma \ref{lem: Lipschitz_solution}, we actually have that $u^k$ exists and is Lipschitz up to the boundary.

+As in the last step of the proof of Theorem \ref{thm: extremal_PDE}, the comparison principle gives that $\{u^k\}_k$ is a Cauchy sequence of continuous functions, because so is the boundary data $\{v^k\}_k$.
 As a result $u^k \searrow u$ uniformly, with $u$ being continuous and equal to $v$ on the boundary.
 Basic theorems of Bedford--Taylor theory also imply that $ (\pi^*\omega +i\partial \bar{\partial}u)^{n+m}=0$.
 Hence $u$ is a continuous solution to \eqref{eq: DR_equation}, and is unique due to \cite[Theorem 21]{Bl13}. \end{proof}